mkhodary/algorithms/README.md

-# algorithms
+# Algorithms
-My description and understanding of algorithms
+My description and understanding of algorithms<br>
+This includes link to Wikipedia and C# code example I implement.
+You can also check some aswers to hackerrank questions by clicking [here](https://github.com/mkhodary/hackerrank)

 # Sorting Algorithms
 ## 1. Bubble Sorting